lextoumbourou/notes/notes/permanent/Roblox Vector3.md

 Note: there is a slight difference due to the imprecision of floating-point numbers.

-A common use case for this is to calculate the distance between 2 vectors by subtracting them and calculating the magnitude of the returned vector.
+A use case for this is to calculate the distance between 2 vectors by subtracting them and calculating the magnitude of the returned vector.

-`vector.Unit` returns a [[Unit Vector]], which is a new vector with a Magnitude of 1 in the direction of the original vector
+The `Unit` property returns a [[Unit Vector]], which is a new vector with a Magnitude of 1 in the direction of the original vector

 Equivalent to: